Single Center: Windsor (1906)

-Worth (1906-1910)
+Worth (1906–1910)

 William O. Worth was an engineer from the earliest days of horseless carriages.
 He designed the drivetrain for the Benton Harbor Motocycle built from 1894 to 1896 by the Baushke Bros. in Benton Harbor, Michigan.
 In 1906 now a New York City consulting engineer, Worth was brought to Evansville by Willis Copeland to get some fresh production expertise and help design the Windsor.

 After the Windsor venture quickly failed, Worth designed a high-wheeler which he talked Copeland into building.
 It had an air-cooled two-cylinder engine, double chain drive, tiller steering, and the friction transmission used in the Windsor.
-This friction drive was originally devised by Worth for the Chicago built in the late 1890's in Harvey, Illinois.
+This friction drive was originally devised by Worth for the Chicago built in the late 1890s in Harvey, Illinois.

 When Willis Copeland suggested changes to it, Worth abruptly departed and formed the Worth Motor Car Manufacturing Company.
 Copeland would build the car as the Single Center.
 After only a few Worth cars were produced in Evansville, Worth moved to Kankakee and after being evicted from the first factory he leased for failing to pay the rent, he found another site in the same city.
 In October 1910 he finally declared bankruptcy.
 Reportedly, his vice-president disappeared with the last car in the factory and as many leftover parts as could be fit into the back seat.